AstraZeneca: 2017

 In July 2017, the company's CEO Pascal Soriot said that Brexit would not affect its commitment to its current plans in the United Kingdom.
 However, it had slowed decision making for new investment projects waiting for a post-Brexit regulatory regime to settle down.

-In September 2017, the company's chairman Leif Johansson planned in taking the "first steps" in moving its research and manufacturing operations away from the United Kingdom, if there is a hard Brexit.
+Two months later, the firm's chairman Leif Johansson planned in taking the "first steps" in moving its research and manufacturing operations away from the United Kingdom, if there is a hard Brexit.
+Soon after, executive vice president Pam Cheng stated that AstraZeneca had ignited startup of duplicate QA testing facility in Sweden and has initiated hiring in Sweden.

 In 2017, it was the eleventh largest drug company in the world based on sales and ranked seventh based on R&D investment.

-In January EVP Pam Cheng stated that AstraZeneca has ignited startup of duplicate QA testing facility in Sweden and has initiated hiring in Sweden.

 2018

 In February 2018, AstraZeneca announced it was spinning off six early-stage experimental drugs into a new biotechnology company, known as Viela Bio, valued at US$250 million.

 On 6 December 2018, AstraZeneca purchased nearly 8% of the American pharmaceutical business, Moderna.